 General waste minimisation principles (i.e., reduce, re-use and recycling) are currently implemented at the Mine to minimise the quantity of wastes that require off-site disposal.

-Key waste streams currently being produced at the Mine include: Waste Oil and oil filters: Stored in specific receptacles and collected periodically by licensed waste contractors; Waste metal: The Colliery has a scrap metal program which has a high rate of onsite re-use of steel.
-If steel is deemed not suitable for re-use, scrap metal is stored in specific receptacles and sold for recycling; Waste tyres: Heavy vehicle equipment tyres are approved under DA 49/94 and EPL 3391 to be disposed in the mine void.
+Key waste streams currently being produced at the Mine include: • Waste Oil and oil filters: Stored in specific receptacles and collected periodically by licensed waste contractors. • Waste metal: The Colliery has a scrap metal program which has a high rate of onsite re-use of steel.
+If steel is deemed not suitable for re-use, scrap metal is stored in specific receptacles and sold for recycling. • Waste tyres: Heavy vehicle equipment tyres are approved under DA 49/94, PA08 0102 and EPL 3391 to be disposed in the mine void.
 In accordance with EPL requirements, waste tyres will be covered by inert material beneath rehabilitated surfaces.
-Disposal volumes reported annually to the EPA.
-Modification 10 seeks approval for disposal of waste tyres within the Rix's Creek North dumping system.
-Hydrocarbon contaminated soils: Hydrocarbon contaminated soils will be treated on-site and tested in a land farm facility before disposal in open cut pit.
-General waste is placed in 1.5m3 and 3m3 bins and collected by licensed waste contractor for disposal.
-Wastepaper and cardboard: Recycling bins are provided for wastepaper and cardboard.
+Disposal volumes are reported annually to the EPA.
+Rix's Creek North Project Approval PA 08 0102 Modification 10 approved disposal of waste tyres within the Rix's Creek North dumping system. • General waste: General waste is placed in 1.5m3 and 3m3 bins and collected by licensed waste contractor for disposal. • Wastepaper and cardboard: Recycling bins are provided for wastepaper and cardboard.
 These are regularly serviced by a licensed waste contractor.
+All general waste and recyclable products will continue to be collected by an appropriately licensed contractor.
+Records are maintained of waste streams collected by the licensed waste contractor for disposal.